Endpoints Backup, protect against ransomware

 - Allows you to manage data retentions by file versions – so you can get back data from a previous day or even a previous week.

 While backup applications aren’t specifically built to stop ransomware attacks from happening, the practice of regularly backing up data goes a long way in protect against ransomware and keeping you compliant with regulations.
-Suffice it to say that having reliable copy of your endpoint data has proven to be the best defense against ransomware.
+Suffice it to say that having a reliable copy of your endpoint data has proven to be the best defense against ransomware.

 Beazley Breach Response Services.